-The research was conducted during Simoni Avansini's PhD under the aegis of the Brazilian Neuroscience & Neurotechnology Institute (BRAINN), one of the Research, Innovation & Dissemination Centers (RIDCs) supported by São Paulo Research Foundation - FAPESP.
+The research was conducted during Simoni Avansini’s PhD under the aegis of the Brazilian Research Institute for Neuroscience and Neurotechnology (BRAINN), one of the Research, Innovation and Dissemination Centers (RIDCs) supported by FAPESP.
 Results have recently been published in the journal Annals of Neurology.

 In these cases, she added, surgical removal of the malformed area of the brain is the only strategy available to control the symptoms of epilepsy.
-However, even this is possible only when the malformation is not in a critical brain region such as the motor, somatosensory, auditory, visual, language and other functionally essential networks.
+However, even this is possible only when the malformation is not in a critical brain region such as the motor, somatosensory, auditory, visual, or language networks or other areas with essential functions.

 According to Cendes, some 25% of patients with refractory epilepsy requiring surgery have focal cortical dysplasia.
 The proportion is much higher among children, however.
 Indeed, cortical malformation is the main cause of intractable epilepsy in children.

 Previous research associated the appearance of focal cortical dysplasia with mutations in a cell signaling pathway mediated by the protein mTOR (mammalian target of rapamycin).
 Hyperactive mTOR signaling leads to abnormal cell proliferation.
 However, these somatic mutations (present in the dysplastic tissue but not in the patient’s other cells) have been found in only approximately a quarter of those affected by the disease and hence cannot explain all cases of cortical malformation.